Want to know how many keywords to use for SEO?

 How many keywords can a page rank for?

-A page can rank for hundreds of keywords depending on how you optimise your content.
+A page can rank for hundreds of keywords depending on how you optimize your content.

 A study reveals that the average number of organic keywords Google can rank for is 100 to 1000.